-For all-season color in sun or shade, nothing is as versatile as Surefire Begonias.
+For colorful flowers all season in sun or shade, nothing is as versatile as Surefire Begonias.
 You’ll be impressed by their thicker, more durable stems and larger flowers that just keep on coming without deadheading.
 They are a great alternative to Impatiens in areas that are prone to downy mildew.
-Use them in mono containers, combos, or landscapes.
+Use these annual flowering plants in mono containers, combos, or landscapes.
 At 1 to 2 feet tall and wide, Surefires are nice large plants.

 SUPERTUNIA® Vista Petunia

 The best petunia for landscapes.
 Hands down.
 Supertunia Vista varieties deliver outstanding performance over the entire growing season, lasting an extra month in southern states and well into fall in moderate climates.
 They are bred to flower earlier, grow taller and wider, and spread more vigorously than other petunias.
 No deadheading is needed for these plants to bloom from spring through fall.
 They do best in part sun to sun conditions – 4 or more hours of direct sun a day and grow up to 2 feet tall and 3 or more feet wide.

 3. SPIDER FLOWER

 SENORITA and PEQUENA Cleome